Independent Review Process in Wisconsin

 • all documentation you sent to support your request

-The IRO then has five business days to request any additional information it may need from the insurer or you, and no more than 30 business days to make its decision.
+The IRO then has five business days to request any additional information it may need from the company or you, and no more than 30 business days to make its decision.

-If the IRO determines this time could jeopardize your life or health, the insurer must send its documentation within one day and the IRO then has two business days to request any additional information.
-The IRO must notify you and the insurer of its decision no later than 72 hours after receiving the review request.
+If the IRO determines this time could jeopardize your life or health, the insurance company must send its documentation within one day and the IRO then has two business days to request any additional information.
+The IRO must notify you and the company of its decision no later than 72 hours after receiving the review request.

 I